Todd-Werelius/angularJS.All/README.md

 ```
 angular-all.js.min.map +.gz
 ```
-Map files are downloadedable by browsers if the map file is availble from the server hosting the .js file, they a debugger to de-obfuscate the minified source on the fly making debugging possible.
+Map files are download able by browsers if the map file is availble and in the same place as the .js file that being server.
+You simply place it in the same location on the server and the debugger figures out the rest.
+Map files are used by debuggers to replace minified source on the fly making debugging possible.
 This map file links to googles cdn souce code to keep it under 30K ( else it would be closer to 1mb! )

 ###Building###